OBenner/data-engineering-interview-questions/hadoop.md

 [Table of Contents](#HADOOP)

-##  What Is Hdfs Block Size and How Is It Different From Traditional File System Block Size?
+##  What is Hdfs block size and how is it different from Traditional File System block size?
 In HDFS data is split into blocks and distributed across multiple nodes in the cluster.
 Each block is typically 64Mb or 128Mb in size.
 Each block is replicated multiple times.
 Default is to replicate each block three times.
 Replicas are stored on different nodes.
 HDFS utilizes the local file system to store each HDFS block as a separate file.
 HDFS Block size can not be compared with the traditional file system block size.

 [Table of Contents](#HADOOP)

-##  What Is A Namenode and How Many Instances Of Namenode Run On A Hadoop Cluster?
+##  What is a NameNode and how many instances of NameNode run on a Hadoop Cluster?
 The NameNode is the centerpiece of an HDFS file system.
 It keeps the directory tree of all files in the file system, and tracks where across the cluster the file data is kept.
 It does not store the data of these files itself.
     There is only One NameNode process run on any hadoop cluster.
 NameNode runs on its own JVM process.
 In a typical production cluster its run on a separate machine.
     The NameNode is a Single Point of Failure for the HDFS Cluster.
 When the NameNode goes down, the file system goes offline.